 - The rainbow flag is first used as a symbol of homosexual pride.

 - The Australian Capital Territory decriminalizes homosexuality.

 - Gay Life, the first-ever gay series, airs in London.
 One of its presenters, Michael Attwell, goes on to commission BBC2’s Gaytime TV.

 - The first national gay rights march on Washington, DC, is held.

 - The Reverend Jerry Falwell founds the Moral Majority.

-- Heaven, the first all-week gay mega-club opened.
+- Heaven, the first all-week gay mega-club, opens.

-- The first black lesbian and gay groups were founded.
+- The first black lesbian and gay groups are founded.

 - The Democratic National Convention becomes the first major political party to endorse homosexual rights.